-Overtime in Texas – Protected by FLSA Overtime Law← Back to Texas Overtime and Labor Laws Page
+Overtime in Texas – Protected by FLSA Overtime Law

-When an employee works overtime in Texas, he/she has a legal right under the Fair Labor Standards Act (FLSA) to be compensated if that employee is not otherwise exempt.
+When an employee works overtime in Texas, they have a legal right under the Fair Labor Standards Act (FLSA) to be paid overtime pay if that employee is not otherwise exempt.
 Almost all hourly employees and many salaried employees are entitled to be paid overtime in Texas.
-Some employers choose not to pay by falsely labeling their workers as exempt, while others just do not understand the law.
+Some employers choose not to pay overtime by falsely labeling their workers as exempt, while others just do not understand the law.

 - Employees in Texas are protected by both the Texas Labor Code and the Fair Labor Standards Act (FLSA).